 University staff members may access further information via the staff intranet.

-The Academic Board is supported to fulfil its functions by four (4) committees and two (2) subcommittees.
+The Academic Board is supported to fulfil its functions with four (4) committees.

 Academic Board Committees

 In addition to the various policies and procedures approved by the Academic Board, the Academic Board also approves certain standards and develops guidelines in a range of areas.

 The Coursework Policy 2021 (pdf, 1.1MB) makes reference to the following admissions criteria, which may be faculty-specific but which must be approved by the Academic Board:

 The Academic Board has authority to approve a range of matters related to Higher Degrees by Research and also develops guidelines in this area as set out below:

 The Academic Board has authority to approve a range of matters related to teaching and curriculum issues, as listed below: